Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 “Don’t.” the bear looked down, warning.
 The two remaining guards sized their foe up, this short impossible tank of a man, this…*beast* easily bigger than the both of them together…and charged forward, opening fire.

 Bear-man jinked left and right, almost too fast to *see.* Bullets pinged off the ground exactly where he wasn’t.
-In less than a breath he’d closed the distance---
+In less than a breath he’d closed the distanc-

 The nearest man drew a knife.
 That was a mistake.
 Bear grabbed the man’s knife-hand with his own *far* bigger paw and exploded it in his grip.
 His other huge fist landed with a solid *whump* right into knife-man’s gut.
 He fell to the ground, vomiting and clutching the stump of his hand.